neoforged/Documentation/docs/resources/client/models/modelloaders.md

 To illustrate how these classes are connected, we will follow a block state model being loaded:

 - During definition loading, a block state definition with the `neoforge:definition_type` property set to your loader is decoded to a `CustomBlockModelDefinition`.
 - Then, `CustomBlockModelDefinition#instantiate` is called to map all possible block states to their `BlockStateModel.UnbakedRoot`.
 For simple cases, this is constructed via `BlockStateModel.Unbaked#asRoot`.
-Complicated instances create their on `BlockStateModel.UnbakedRoot`.
+Complicated instances create their own `BlockStateModel.UnbakedRoot`.
 - During model baking, `BlockStateModel.UnbakedRoot#bake` is called, returning a `BlockStateModel` for some `BlockState`.

 Let's illustrate this further through a basic class setup.
 The block model definition is named `MyBlockModelDefinition` and we will reuse `BlockStateModel.Unbaked#asRoot` to construct the `BlockStateModel.UnbakedRoot`: